Scott-Guinn/where-is-the-rum/README.md

 ## Quote from You ##
   > "This will lead you to freedom, mate."
-    ―Captain Jack Sparrow on the Compass
+    ―Captain Jack Sparrow on 'Where-is-the-rum?'

 ## How to Get Started ##
   > Flip open the compass, allow location services, and you're in.